jonatasleon/jonatasleon.github.io/posts/a-better-way-to-manage-secrets-in-prefect-using-doppler.md

 ## Conclusion

-In this post, we saw how to use Doppler to manage secrets in Prefect.
-We created a new block in Prefect to store the Doppler configuration and we loaded the secrets from Doppler into the environment variables.
-Finally we saw how to use the secrets in our flow.
+In this post, we explored how to use Doppler to manage secrets in Prefect by centralizing secret management outside the orchestration layer.
+We used a single Prefect Secret block only to store Doppler configuration, while delegating all actual secret management to Doppler and exposing secrets to the application via environment variables.

+Although this approach does not completely eliminate the use of Prefect Secret blocks, it reduces them to a single, stable integration point.
+In return, Doppler provides significantly more flexibility, control, and scalability for managing secrets, especially as a project grows to medium or large size.

 I hope you found this post helpful.
 If you have any questions, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jonatasleon/).